Join us as we break the fast

 Please pick one option for fasting, or a combination (ex, food and technology).
 But we are asking all members of Gethsemane Baptist Church to participate.
 Start small and work your way through this.
 And remember, you are not alone.
 We are fasting and seeking the Lord together as a church body.

-During the 21 days, we will continue to engage in our “Grace in the Garden” Corporate Prayer calls at 7:00 a.m., 12 Noon, and 7:00 p.m.
-On these calls, you can join and testify as to how the Lord is showing up in your fasting and dedication to Him.
+During the 21 days, we will engage in a Corporate Prayer call via Zoom at 7:00 a.m., led by Pastor Young.
+We will also continue our Tuesday, “Grace in the Garden” Prayer Calls at 7:00 a.m., 12 Noon, and 7:00 p.m.
+On these Zoom calls, you can join and testify as to how the Lord is showing up in your fasting and dedication to Him.
 We love to hear how God is working in the lives of our members and community.
+See the prayer call information on the church’s website.